About the Barrie Home Inspector

 Site Basic WETT Inspections available at time of home inspection for only $75.00

 Most rural properties now have a wood stove, fireplace insert or pellet stove to supplement their oil or propane heating.
-Older appliances may not meet today’s installation requirements and unfortunately there is no “Grandfather Protection”.
+Older appliances may not meet today’s installation requirements and unfortunately there is no “Grandfather Protection” as the units have to comply to current Building Code and CSA B365 requirements.

 Many times I have advised clients that it would be cheaper to buy a new wood stove that is compliant with their existing setup rather than retro fitting unit with various methods of reducing clearances to combustibles.